ranja-sarkar/GD/README.md

 Buy at Amazon: https://a.co/d/gw13Tv6

-Three linear regression models optimized with the gradient descent method with 3 different learning rates have been shown in the 3 figures below.
+Three linear regression models optimized with the gradient descent method with different learning rates (respective codes provided in this repo) have been shown in the 3 figures below.

 <img width="149" alt="0" src="https://github.com/user-attachments/assets/71f249d0-1df0-429f-843a-9ac8936d3d92">